A year after revolution, Ukraine struggles with old hang-ups

 Whatever the truth, cases like that of Zinevich with undercurrents of arbitrary justice and political scheming raise awkward questions about the state of Ukraine which the “EuroMaidan revolution”, a year on, has still not found a lasting answer to.

-Ukraine will mark the first anniversary of the ousting of the pro-Moscow President Viktor Yanukovich next weekend, honouring the memory of the 100 or so civilians killed in protests against him.
+Ukraine will mark the first anniversary of the ousting of the pro-Moscow President Viktor Yanukovich next weekend, honoring the memory of the 100 or so civilians killed in protests against him.

 He fled to Russia on Feb.
 21 after the shootings which climaxed months of protests against his policy swerve away from European integration and against the sleaze and corruption that marked his four years in power.